riverlane/quantum-freeze/README.md

 If you do not have a X server, `quantumfreeze` will report that is was unable to find a display.
 This can also be caused by omitting the `-X` flag.

+## Local installation on Linux

+1. Install local verions of the quil compiler and VM from http://rigetti.com/forest.
+Ensure you can launch `qvm` and `quilc` from the command line.
+2. Install anaconda or miniconda from https://www.anaconda.com/.
+Ensure you can use the `conda` command.
+3. Run `conda install -c riverlane quantumfreeze`.
+5. Run `quantumfreeze`!

 ## Playing the game

 Your objective is the guide the penguin to his home in the igloo!
 The final bitstring that the circuit produces when measured gives them their instructions.
 A 0 will guide the penguin left, and 1 guides them down.
 Place gates onto the circuit in the bottom left to give your guidance.